Building and property resources

 The Church Buildings Maintenance in Scotland project is supported by the Church of Scotland, Bishops' Conference of Scotland, the Scottish Episcopal Church and Historic Scotland.
 Its website provides a range of modules and resources for people involved in maintaining church buildings, including learning modules on types and fabric.
 It can be found here.

 It is essential that all buildings used by congregations such as churches, halls and manses and the like are adequately insured as this is an aspect of good stewardship and is something which all charity trustees would be expected to have in place.

 The 2013 General Assembly instructed all Financial Boards and Courts of congregations to insure all ecclesiastical buildings for which they are responsible (irrespective of who owns the buildings) and to take up the covers for public liability, employers' liability, breach of duty and trustee indemnity and for contents through the Scheme offered by the Church of Scotland Insurance Services Ltd

 The Scheme offers a comprehensive package-type cover incorporating a wide range of automatic insurance provisions sufficient to meet the usual ecclesiastical activities of congregations in respect of buildings and liabilities.
 Also included are covers for church and hall contents, loss of revenue, money, personal accident and other risks.
 Optional covers such as Engineering are available and the Scheme can allow the standard package limits to be extended upon request.

-The Insurance Company has produced a radically up-dated Summary of Cover which reflects the improvements in cover and makes them easier to read and understand.
-A copy can be viewed and downloaded here.
-For further information and for answers to insurance enquiries, please contact: The Church of Scotland Insurance Company Ltd, 67 George Street, Edinburgh EH2 2JG, Telephone: 0131 220 4119, email or visit their website.
+For further information and for answers to insurance enquiries, please contact: The Church of Scotland Insurance Services Ltd, 121 George Street, Edinburgh EH2 4YN, Telephone: 0131 220 4119 or visit the Church of Scotland Insurance Services Ltd website.

 Fabric and Finance